How to Artex a Wall or Ceiling

 What Materials Do I Need to Artex a Wall or Ceiling?

-You can purchase Artex as a ready-made product which comes in powder or paste form which is ideal for small repairs.
-However, for a whole ceiling, you may want to consider purchasing a large bag of powdered Artex which must be mixed with cold water using a mixing tool to create the right texture.
+However, for a whole ceiling, you may want to consider purchasing a large bag of powdered Artex.
+This is then mixed with cold water using a mixing tool to create the right texture ready for application.

 How to Prepare to Artex a Wall or Ceiling

-To prepare for a wall or ceiling Artex job, you simply need to ensure that the surface you are Artexing is clean and dry.
 Brush away any dust, dirt, or debris that exists on the wall or ceiling, and then you are ready to complete the job.

 How to Artex a Wall or Ceiling Yourself — Step by Step Guide